RyanT5/yl-training/content/post/module-D.md

  <button type="button" class="go-to-osm">Go to OSM</button>
 </a>

-Once you have uploaded your evidence and a leader has reviewed it, you may be invited to a Zoom call to talk through the module.

 Thank you for taking the time to do training at home, stay safe :)